 Placebo Comparator: Vehicle IMP

 Eye drop solution, containing no rhNGF.
-1 drop in each eye three times a day for 4 weeks of treatment.
+1 drop of vehicle in each eye TID at approximately 6-hour intervals, for 4 weeks of treatment.

 What is the study measuring?